gcpjedi/google-k8s-workshop-v2/modules/14-secure-network.md

     ..
     ```

-    Apply the configuration.

-    Proceed to the next step when the application is available using HTTPS.
+1. Apply the configuration.
+Wait for the application to become available using HTTPS.

-1. Now add conscent screen to the project.
+1. Add conscent screen to the project.
 This information will be displayed for the users accessing the application.

     - URL: https://console.cloud.google.com/apis/credentials/consent
     - Application type: Internal